reynolkb/user-component/README.md

   - This is the folder that contains the `.tsx` files for the reusable User component.

-## images
+## public

-This is the parent folder for all of the images for the application.
+This is the parent folder for all of the images and icons for the application.
+You need this for cypress component tests.

-- ### icons
+- ### images
   - This contains the group svg and the roles folder.
   - roles
     - This folder is for all of the user role icons.